RenuSolanki/EasyABM.jl/docs/src/predator_prey.md

 ## Step 1: Create Agents and Model

 We create 200 agents all of type `sheep` to begin with.
-Our model parameters are
+Our model properties are

 * `max_energy` : The maximum energy that an agent (sheep or wolf) can have.
 * `wolf_birth_rate` : Probability of a wolf agent to reproduce once its energy is greater than max_energy/2.